thomaszub/dev-note/docs/microservices/service_interaction.md

 ## Orchestration

 In the orchestration a business process is executed by a central coordinator.
-The services itself do not have to know the underlying business process.
+The services theirself do not have to know the underlying business process and services involved in the business process.

 ```mermaid
 sequenceDiagram